Decoding ACoS and TACoS in Amazon PPC

 ACOS is the ratio of ad spend to sales generated from that ad campaign and is crucial for measuring the performance of ads.
-ACOS is represented as a percentage that compares how much is spent on advertising and the amount earned.
+ACOS is a percentage that compares how much is spent on advertising and the amount earned.
 This percentage is a crucial metric for identifying how cost-effective campaigns are.

 While a low ACoS is a good indicator of profitability, a high ACoS is an indication of increased visibility, which leads to more profit in the long run.
 A higher ACOS is necessary for new product launches as they don’t have the organic ranking to boost performance.
 Setting a high ACoS is a good strategy for Increasing brand & product awareness.
 Dominating a niche.